By Henry Kronk February 22, 2018

 The proposal would also allow students in the first year to take as many as 10 credits online.
 First year law students were previously prohibited outright from taking online courses.
 These changes to the current standard will be presented in a public hearing on April 12 and, if the council chooses, finalized during a May meeting.

 Separately, the accrediting council has also granted its third approval of a hybrid law degree.
 Their blessing went to Syracuse University College of Law to create a program in which two-thirds of credits can be taken remotely.
-The first two went to the Mitchell Hamline School of Law and Southern Law Institute, which is based in Los Angeles.
+The first two went to the Mitchell Hamline School of Law and Southwestern Law School, which is based in Los Angeles.
 The latter’s program is set to begin in 2019.

 Like Mitchell Hamline’s program, Syracuse’s will conduct a majority of its coursework via remote online classes.
 For the remaining third of credits mandated by the ABA, students will travel to campus once per semester for intensive periods of study that will last roughly one week.